 - The Carter Center, a foundation set up by former US President Jimmy Carter.

 In general, all groups organise missions in a similar way.
-They will have a core team of experts which may include people skilled in political affairs, in election systems and procedures, in election law, in gender and national minorities issues, in media, electoral finance and so on.
+They will have a core team of experts which may include people skilled in political affairs, in election systems and procedures, in election law, in gender and national minorities issues, in media, campaign finance and so on.

 In addition to this, there will usually be a group of long term observers (LTOs).
 These are experienced observers who are deployed in teams of two across the country.
 Each team will have a defined region to cover and their job is to observe the political campaign and the preparations by local election administrators, NGOs, media and so on.